softwaresaved/byte-sized-rse/episodes/12-running-vscode.md

 :::::::::::::::::::::::::::::::::::::::::

-You'll then likely be presented with a window asking whether you trust the authors of this code.
+You may be presented with a window asking whether you trust the authors of this code.
 In general, it's a good idea to be at least a little wary, since you're obtaining code from the internet, so be sure to check your sources!
 Be careful here - I found on Windows the "Trust" option appears on the left, whilst on Mac, it appears on the right!
 In this case, feel free to trust the repository!